 Inflammatory bowel disease (IBD) is a disease where inflammatory cells invade the lining of the digestive tract (stomach, intestines).
 The lining thickens and blocks food from passing from the body.

-A cat with IBD will have periods of vomiting and/or diarrhea with weight loss, and have periods of seemingly normal health.
+A cat with IBD will have periods of vomiting or diarrhea with weight loss and have periods of seemingly ordinary health.

 In most cases, the cause is idiopathic (unknown).
 There are several possible causes, including: